ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 5. **Do not configure any option.** Close the **Create profile** pane.

-# Proceed to Exercise 4
+# End of Lab for this Lesson